TeodorAnderson/SwatProject/README.md

 ### Question 1a:

 **Completed**
-- Collect US county midpoint coordinate data
+- Collected US county midpoint coordinate data
-- Collect nuclear plant data
+- Collected nuclear plant data
-- Collect county-by-county cancer data
+- Collected county-by-county cancer data
+- Collected county-by-county lung and cardiovascular disease data
 - Clean datasets and combine for ML model
-- Run preliminary ML models (Lasso and Random Forest regressors) with each type of cancer as the target
+- ML models (Lasso, RandomForestRegressor, XGBoost) make predictions using feature data and each type of cancer as the target data.

-**In Progress**
-- Creating database for the ML data

-**Upcoming**
-- Attempt to create a neural network regression model for better results
-- Create visualizations/map in Tableau or JavaScript

 ### Question 1b:

-**Completed**
-- Collect US county midpoint coordinate data
+- Collected US county midpoint coordinate data
-- Collect fossil fuel plant data
+- Collected fossil fuel plant data
-- Collect county-by-county cancer data
+- Collected county-by-county cancer data
+- Collected county-by-county lung and cardiovascular disease data
-- Clean datasets and combine for ML model
+- Cleaned datasets and combine for ML model
-- Run preliminary ML models (Lasso and Random Forest regressors) with each type of cancer as the target
+- ML models (Lasso, RandomForestRegressor, XGBoost) make predictions using feature data and each type of cancer as the target data.

-**In Progress**
-- Collecting county-by-county lung and cardiovascular disease data
-- Clean data
-- Add to existing dataset
-- Run ML models with new diseases as targets
-- Creating database for the ML data

-**Upcoming**
-- Refine models by removing unnecesary data
-- Attempt to create a neural network regression model for better results
-- Create visualizations/map in Tableau or JavaScript

 ### Question 2:

-**Completed**
-- Collecting country socioeconomic/health data
+- Collected country socioeconomic/health data
 - Automated Database schema generator
-- Reading and writing data to pgAdmin postgres from python and vice versa.
+- Read and Write data to pgAdmin postgres from python and vice versa.
 - Database Schema
 - Database
 - Cleaned data hosted on AWS S3 bucket using boto3 python module
 - Clean data and combine into one dataframe/table for ML model. [cleaned_global_data](https://github.com/TeodorAnderson/SwatProject/blob/main/cleaned_data/global_clean/global_health_data.csv)
 - ML Model: Life expectancy predictions per country are made finalized models.
-- Data set was expanded to include over 149 countries.
+- Data set was expanded to include 149 countries.
 This was made possible by an API call to the openweathermap historical pollution data API.

-**In Progress**
-- None

-**Upcoming**
-- Create visualizations/map in Tableau or JavaScript

 ## Description of the data exploration phase of the project
 - Centered on observing potential correlations between feature data and the target variable of life expectancy.